-- Introduce sympathetic management techniques continue to be used to avoid disturbance wildlife, and to stimulate natural habitats and to encourage native species.
+- Ensure sympathetic management techniques continue to be used to avoid disturbance wildlife, and to stimulate natural habitats and encourage native species.

-- Implement specialist protective measures for vulnerable species.
+- Implement specialist protective measures for vulnerable species and monitor their population.

 The policy will be implemented, monitored and reviewed by the Aston Campus Wildlife Group and the Sustainable Aston Working Group (reporting to the University Executive).
 The policy will be supported by Aston’s 5-year Biodiversity Action Plan.

 Approved by University Executive, June 2010; reviewed September 2015.